 We have compiled a few templates in this toolkit to help you chose the most appropriate one for your business.
-For instance, you’ll find templates and generic business proposals, as well as NGO, grant, university and freelance project proposals.
+For instance, you’ll find templates and generic business proposals, as well as NGOs, grants, university, and freelance project proposals.

 Video tutorial on project management proposal.